 Top UK boarding school for Film and Media

 Film and Media Studies are now very well established at the College with a track record of outstanding results.
-The Good Schools Award for Film Studies was won in 2007, 2008, 2012, 2014, 2015 and 2016.
 We were one of the first UK schools to offer GCSE Film Studies to its students.
 Combining a wide range of skills across both subjects, with academic and production work complementing each other, these A Levels and GCSEs are an exciting alternative to more traditional subjects.

 Both A level Film Studies and Media Studies are taught as both one and two year A level courses.
 The College now also offers an A level in Digital Media and Design.

 Students combine Film and Media at RIC with a range of other A level subjects ranging from the traditionally academic to the more creative including Digital Media and Design, Fine Art, History of Art, English Literature, Sociology, History, Graphic Design and Photography.